jacobkap/ucrbook/docs/10_ucr_county.md

 [^ucr_county-10]: Attempted murders are considered aggravated assaults in the UCR.

 Table \@ref(tab:countyPopulationGroupStatsNational) shows these values for all agencies in the United States who reported 12 months of data (based on the "December last month reported" definition) in 2022.
 The actual imputation process only looks at agencies in the same state, but this is still information at seeing broad trends - and we'll look at two specific states below.
 Column 1 shows each of the population groups in the data while the remaining columns show the mean, median, minimum, and maximum number of murders+gun-assaults in 2022, respectively.[^ucr_county-11] For each population group there is a large range of values, as seen from the minimum and maximum values.
-There are also large differences in the mean and median values for larger (25,000+ population) agencies, particularly when compared to the top and bottom of the range of values.[^ucr_county-12] Using this imputation method will, in most cases (but soon we'll see an instance where there's an exception) provide substantially different values than the real (but unknown) values.
+There are also large differences in the mean and median values for larger (25,000+ population) agencies, particularly when compared to the top and bottom of the range of values.
+Using this imputation method will, in most cases (but soon we'll see an instance where there's an exception) provide substantially different values than the real (but unknown) values.

 [^ucr_county-11]: The agency-level UCR data actually has more population groups than this list, but NACJD has grouped some together.
 Given that some states may have few (or no) agencies in a population group, combining more groups together does alleviate the problem of having no comparison cities but at the tradeoff of making the comparison less similar to the given agency.

-[^ucr_county-12]: The negative number for minimum crimes in the Non-MSA Counties and Non-MSA State Police is due to a reporting quirk of UCR, covered in Chapter 2, and is not a mistake in the data.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:countyPopulationGroupStatsNational)The mean, median, minimum, and maximum agency-level murder count nationwide for all population groups in the 2022 Offenses Known and Clearances by Arrests data, based on agencies reporting their last month of data was in December.</caption>